 Stop Penalizing Older Workers on Social Security

-The average Social Security benefit in Minnesota is only $16,993, which means many older workers need to work to make ends meet.
+The average monthly Social Security benefit in Minnesota is only $1,569, which means many older workers need to work to make ends meet.
 But under Minnesota law, older workers are penalized for receiving a modest benefit they've worked for their entire life.

 Tell lawmakers this needs to stop.
+Ask them to support HF 106 (Davnie) which repeals the offset and to amend the bill to make the missed UI benefits retroactive.
 Older workers are counting on them during this economic crisis.